-- The recent Roe v.
-Wade decision will impact millions of Black women in southern states who now have limited to no abortion care or access.
+- The reversal of the Roe v.
+Wade decision will impact millions of Black women in Southern states who now have limited to no abortion care or access.

-- Learn more about the demographic breakdown of individuals getting abortions.
+- Learn about funding the frontlines of abortion access.

 What is Giving Compass?